elabftw/elabftw/doc/_build/html/_sources/install-drop.txt

     :align: center
     :alt: digitalocean

 A drop is a cheap server, and you install elabftw on it with one command: everything is automagic!

 The following actions will be performed :

-- install of nginx (web server)
+- Install of Nginx (web server)
-- install of  mariadb (sql server)
+- Install of  MySQL (database)
-- install of elabftw
+- Install of elabftw
-- install of a proper SSL certificate issued by Let's Encrypt
+- Install of a proper SSL certificate issued by `Let's Encrypt <https://letsencrypt.org/>`_
-- get everything up and running
+- Get everything up and running

 .. warning:: This script will work for a fresh drop.
 If you already have a server running, you should consider a :ref:`normal install <install-gnulinux>` instead.

 * Create an account on `DigitalOcean <https://cloud.digitalocean.com/registrations/new>`_

+* Add your SSH public key to your profile (`documentation <https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets>`_)

-* Create a droplet with Ubuntu 14.04 x64 (works also with 14.10, but not with 12.04.5)
+* Create a droplet with Ubuntu 14.04 x64 (works also with 14.10, but not with 12.04.5).
+Make sure to select your public key

 * Open a terminal and SSH to your droplet.
 The IP address can be found in the digitalocean website: